 When a minor is ordered by the court to be transferred into a different juvenile detention facility for commitment purposes, he or she will be dressed out in personal clothing that was worn upon initial intake and all personal belongings will be released at the time as well.
 This also applies when a minor is officially discharged from the Ventura County Juvenile Facility.

-Generally, as a standard procedure at detention facilities, (whether adult or juvenile) incoming calls from the public is NOT allowed under any circumstance.
+Generally, as a standard procedure at detention facilities (whether adult or juvenile), incoming calls from the public are NOT allowed under any circumstance.
 Ventura County Juvenile Facility is no different in that aspect.
-However, parents, grandparents, legal guardians (which calls to minors are restricted to only), may set up an account for their child where he or she may be able to place outgoing calls conveniently.
+However, parents, grandparents, and legal guardians (which calls to minors are restricted to only) may set up an account for their child where he or she may be able to place outgoing calls conveniently.

-The general population visiting days are on Sunday, Tuesday and Wednesday only.
+The general population visiting days are on Sunday, Tuesday, and Wednesday only.
 Visiting hours at the Ventura Juvenile Hall are broken down according to designated units.
-It is highly recommended to call the facility prior to arrival and inquire your child's unit assignment.
+It is highly recommended to call the facility prior to arrival and inquire as to your child's unit assignment.
 Below is the schedule for the visiting days (unit assignment information available only upon inquiry via phone):

-Visits with the minors may not exceed 1 hour each session and a maximum of 2 visits each week.
+Visits with the minors may not exceed one (1) hour each session and a maximum of two (2) visits each week.
 Only parents, grandparents, and/or legal guardians are allowed to visit the minors detained at the Ventura County Juvenile Facility.
 All special visits from family members or relatives require approval from the court of the Supervising Probation Officer.

-All visitors will go through search of their identity and their belongings as a safety measure.
+All visitors will go through a search of their identity and their belongings as a safety measure.
 All visitors must bring a proper identification.
-Accepted forms of identification are Government issued only.
-Anyone with no proper identification will not be allowed to enter the facility and conduct a visit with the minors.
+Accepted forms of identification are government-issued only.
+Anyone lacking proper identification will not be allowed to enter the facility and conduct a visit with the minors.

 For a comprehensive list of "Do's & Don'ts", you may pick one up at the front office of the facility before conducting your visit.